 4. Secure Your Guns in a Lockable Hard Case

 Per the TSA regulations your unloaded firearm can be in a case with integrated combinations locks or a case with at least two holes for heavy duty locks (pad locks with keys or combinations).
 Pistol cases can then be stored in your checked luggage.
 Some people get by with using the plastic case from the gun manufacturer, but in most cases it will not meet the requirements for durability.
 If someone can pry open or cut through the case, it is not secure enough!
-Use a heavy duty travel cases for pistol, rifle, and shotgun from Explorer Cases.
-They are durable for travel and the big ones have wheels for convenience.
+Use a heavy duty travel cases for pistols, rifles, and shotguns.
+Get one that is durable for travel and the big ones have wheels for convenience.

 5. Weigh Your Gun Case and Ammunition